ryanstraits/ryanstraits.github.io/_posts/2018-05-07-part-2-middling-age.md

 ---

-Next week, we'll dive into just what a grown up soul might look like.
+Next, we'll dive into just what a [grown up soul](http://blog.ryanstraits.com/2018/05/14/part-3-a-grown-up-soul.html) might look like.
 It's kind of like an old soul, but cooler.

 ---